Qualcomm snapdragon comparison

 1. Qualcomm Snapdragon CPU Performance: Raw Power vs Efficiency

-Geekbench 6 CPU Result
+Geekbench 6 CPU Results

 ChipsetSingle-CoreMulti-Core